 The vice president and dean of academic affairs oversees the academic program of the university.
-Specific areas of responsibility include: academic advising, academic departments, adult degree completion program, assessment, cross-cultural programs, faculty development, Forum, general education program, graduate programs, honors program, Learning Resource Center, Lion & Lamb Peace Arts Center, library, and the registrar's office.
+Specific areas of responsibility include: academic advising, academic departments, adult degree completion program, assessment, cross-cultural programs, faculty development, Forum, general education program, graduate programs, honors program, Center for Career and Vocation, Learning Resource Center, Lion & Lamb Peace Arts Center, library, and the registrar's office.

 The responsibility for planning her/his academic program largely rests on the student.
 Information on the courses of instruction and other academic announcements must be reviewed carefully in order for the student to take the required courses at the right time.
 The counseling services of faculty advisors, department chairpersons, the registrar and the deans are available to assist students.

 The academic advising program at Bluffton University is based on the premise that significant learning and growth can occur within the context of a close relationship between students and advisors.
 Academic advising provides assistance to the student in forming realistic and appropriate educational goals and in selecting an academic program directed toward these goals.

 First-year students who have decided on a major are assigned to an advisor within the department in which they plan to major.
 First year students who have not yet chosen a major are advised by the director of the Center for Career and Vocation.

 Transfer students who have decided on a major are assigned to an advisor in their department.
 The registrar advises transfer students who have not yet chosen a major.

 Students are expected to register for courses on the official registration days, as noted on the academic calendar.
 Registration material, including instructions, course schedules, faculty assignments and registration dates, is e-mailed to continuing students by the registrar's office.

 Grade appeals and academic grievance procedures